wearethoughtfox/wearethoughtfox/_blog/2014-12-09-maps-lightening-talk-hackshackers-mcr.md

 ## Export

 Geojson is a good format for the data.
 It is flexible and allows you to add your own data to the structure.
-It’s quite easy to read:

-`<br />
-"type": "Feature",<br />
-      "geometry": {<br />
-        "type": "Point",<br />
-        "coordinates": [<br />
-          -1.7895799,<br />
-          53.5716481<br />
-        ]<br />
-      }<br />
-`

-But it can be inefficient with large data sets and polygons (consider Topojson if project can work with modern browsers <IE8)
+It’s quite easy to read, but it can be inefficient with large data sets and polygons (consider Topojson if project can work with modern browsers <IE8)

 To export:

 1. Tools -> Script Editor
 2. “Create new project”
 3. “Blank Project”
 4. Paste in this script -https://raw.githubusercontent.com/mapbox/geo-googledocs/master/MapBox.js
 5. Publish->Deploy as Web App
 6. Spreadsheet -> select rows -> Geo -> Export

 ## Display